bryanlabs/go-bryanlabs-dev/content/blog/customResources.md

 5. Automation Document - Creates and configures the new AMI.

 # Build AMIs
-Now that you have a payload defining your AMIs, you can use them to invoke the lambda function.
+Now that you have a payload defining your AMIs, you can use them to invoke the Lambda function.
 This Lambda function can be triggered multiple ways.
-In this article we will use both a Lambda Test event and Cloudwatch Schedule Events to invoke the buildAmi Function.
+In this article we will use both a Lambda Test event and CloudWatch Schedule Events to invoke the buildAmi Function.

 ## Create a Lambda Test Event
 From within Lambda, click the buildAmi function click 'select a test event', then click configure test events.
 Choose an Event name like webserverTest, paste in the json payload example and click create.